carlosfrias/apigee-opdk-playbook-samples/installations/dc1/README.md

-Apigee OPDK Installation of a single Data Center
+Apigee OPDK Installation of a Single Data Center
 ================================================

 # Ansible Roles